 If you feel overwhelmed by birth you are not alone.
 Many moms wonder if they will be able to do it and what it will take to get through it.
 In fact, overcoming self-doubt is an important part of the birth process.
 Everyone has self-doubt when it comes to their birth.

 Using birth affirmations helps you to be bold and go after what you want.
-They help you to have the courage to ask for what you want.
+They help you to have the courage to ask for the support you deserve.
 They help you have faith that your dreams about your birth can become a reality.
 And last but not least, they give you the commitment to yourself to make decisions that serve you and your baby at the highest level throughout your birth.

 How To Use Birth Affirmations